achirkin/easytensor/README.md

 functions like `+`, `*`, `/` are all element-wise.
 Common matrix and vector operations are provided separately.

-A special care should be taken when using `Ord` instances:
+A special care should be taken when using `Ord` controversial instances (never use a DataFrame as a polymorphic `Ord a`!):

  * `<`, `>`, `<=`, `>=` provide Pareto dominance inequalities (partial ordering);
  * `compare` provides  lexicographical ordering;